Linaro/website/_posts/current/blog/2022-01-18-linaro-contributions-to-the-linux-kernel-5-16-release.md

 ---
 layout: post
-title: "Linaro contributions to the Linux Kernel 5.16 Release "
+title: Linaro contributions to the Linux Kernel 5.16 Release
+description: >
-description: In this blog, we asked the Linaro developers to talk about the contributions and impact they made to the Linux kernel 5.16 release.
+  In this blog, we asked the Linaro developers to talk about the contributions and impact they made to the Linux kernel 5.16 release.
 Read about the release here.
 date: 2022-01-18 09:36:32 +00:00
 image: /assets/images/content/careers-image-1.jpg
 tags: